Healthy Homes Assessment Thorndon

 Insulation Thorndon

-Underfloor and ceiling insulation is mandatory for all rent homes as of July 1st, 2019.
-Property managers and landlords must make sure that the insulation is up to standards that are in line with the latest quality.
-In some instances, old ceiling insulation as well as insulation within the subfloor space may need to be replaced or replaced.
+Insulation for underfloor and ceilings is required in all rental houses as of July 1st, 2019.
+All landlords and property managers are required to make sure that the insulation is in line with this new standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space might require to be added or replaced.

 Insulation needs to meet the R-values of your area.

-The "R" refers to thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The more high the R-value, more effective the insulation.
+The "R" stands for thermal resistance and is a gauge of how well insulation is able to resist heat flow.
+The greater the R-value, the more effective the insulation.

 Check out the complete details of the Healthy Homes insulation quality.